Motorcycle Safety Course

 The DOD also has motorcycle equipment standards, as does the installation traffic code, JBLM Reg 190-5.
 Government and privately-owned motorcycles operated on JBLM must have two rear-view mirrors (one mirror on each side), and have their headlights turned on at all times.
 Mopeds are required to be equipped with headlights, red taillights, red stop light, white license plate light, a red reflector on each side at the rear, amber reflectors on each side at the front, a rear-view mirror and brakes on each wheel.

-In addition, each motorcycle operator and passenger must wear the following while driving a motorcycle on base, and while operating a motorcycle on official duty off base:
+In addition, each motorcycle operator and passenger must wear the following while operating a motorcycle on base, and while operating a motorcycle off base:

 - Properly fastened Department of Transportation approved helmet

-- Eye protection (shatter resistant glasses, goggles or face shield)
+- Eye protection (shatter resistant glasses, goggles or full-face shield)

-- Proper clothing (long sleeve shirt, long pants and full-fingered gloves)
+- Proper clothing (long sleeve shirt/jacket, long pants and full-fingered gloves) Riders are encouraged to select PPE that incorporates fluorescent colors and retro-reflective material.

 ⚠ = Link to a nongovernmental site.
 IMCOM is not responsible for the content of links outside home.army.mil.